akiidjk/DiscordCTFHelper/docs/RAD_en.md

 - **Actors**: Discord server administrator.
 - **Description**: The server administrator runs the `/init` command to configure basic settings for handling CTFs.
 - **Main Flow**:
-  1. The administrator runs the `/init` command specifying the categories and minimum role to manage CTFs.
+  1. The administrator runs the `/init` command specifying the categories and the role to manage CTFs.
   2. The bot saves the settings and confirms the configuration.
 - **Extensions**:
   - If the `/init` command does not include all the necessary parameters, the bot sends an error message and requests the missing information.